bluekvirus/Stage.js/implementation/HOWTO.md

 ```

-###List'n'Container technique
+###Build your own
-This is the golden technique to use when planning your reusable views or, say, any view on screen.
+The *List'n'Container* technique is the golden technique to use when planning your reusable views or, say, any view on screen.
 Any widget on screen can be decoupled into lists and containers, like this:

 <img src="static/resource/default/diagram/Diagram-5.png" alt="List'n'Containers" class="center-block"></img>